 When I threw the girls a sports day themed un-birthday party in the summer I thought I had hit the jackpot.
 It was fun, easy to organise, inexpensive, inclusive, and around about a time when nothing much is going on (other than normal busy family life that is!)
 It was basically just really enjoyable for me which, let’s be honest, is the premise of lots of party planning….second to the child’s enjoyments obviously.

 When it was over I thought that was going to become the plan for the next few years.
 Summer parties woohoo I was off the crazy Christmas busy time hook.
-Alas we come to December and I was reminded that the summer was in fact in leiu of the last birthday where no party was involved and ‘just’ a trip to a science museum with the four of us and that this year my soon to be 8 year old socialite would perhaps ‘only’ have a few friends over for afternoon tea.
+Alas arrive in December and I am surrupticiously reminded that the summer was in fact in leiu of the last birthday where no party was involved and ‘just’ a trip to a science museum with the four of us and that this year my soon to be 8 year old socialite would perhaps ‘only’ have a few friends over for afternoon tea.

 Ok.
 I could deal with that.